Correct Approximation of IEEE 754 Floating-Point Arithmetic for Program Verification: Introduction

-The satisfactory formal treatment of programs engaging into floating-point computations requires an equally satisfactory solution to the difficulties summarized in the above enumeration.
+The satisfactory formal treatment of programs engaging in floating-point computations requires an equally satisfactory solution to the difficulties summarized in the above enumeration.
 Progress has been made, but more remains to be done.
 Let us review each point: \begin{enumerate} \item Some compilers provide options to refrain from rearranging floating-point computations.
-When these are not available or cannot be used, the only possibilities is to verify the generated machine code or some intermediate code whose semantics is guaranteed to be preserver by the compiler back-end. \item Even though the used floating-point formats are implementation-defined aspects of, say, C and \Cplusplus\footnote{This is not relevant if one analyzes machine or sufficiently low-level intermediate code.} the wide adoption of the IEEE~754 standard for binary floating-point arithmetic \cite{IEEE-754-2008} has improved things considerably. \item The IEEE~754 standard does provide some strong guarantees, e.g., that the results of individual additions, subtractions, multiplications, divisions and square roots are correctly rounded, that is, it is \emph{as if} the results were computed in the reals and then rounded as per the rounding mode in effect.
-But it does not provide guarantees on the results of other operations and on other aspects, such as, e.g., when the underflow exception is signaled \cite{CuytKVV02}.\footnote{The indeterminacy described in \cite{CuytKVV02} is present also in the 2008 edition of IEEE~754 \cite{IEEE-754-2008}.} \item A pragmatic, yet effective approach to support formal reasoning on commonly used implementation of mathematical functions has been recently proposed in \cite{BagnaraCGB16TR,BagnaraCGB17}.
-The proposed techniques exploit the fact that the floating-point implementation of mathematical functions preserve, not completely but to a great extent, the piecewise monotonicity nature of the approximated functions over the reals. \item The contribution of the present paper is in this area: by defining and formally proving the correctness of constraint propagation algorithms for IEEE~754 arithmetic constraints, we enable the use of formal methods for a broad range of programs.
-Such methods, i.e., abstract interpretation and symbolic model checking, allow proving that a number of generally unwanted phenomena (e.g., generation of NaNs and infinities, absorption, cancellation, instability\dots) do not happen or, in case they do happen, allow the generation of a test vector to reproduce the issue. \item Handling of all IEEE~754 rounding modes, and being resilient to uncertainty about the rounding mode in effect, is another original contribution of this paper. \end{enumerate}
+When these are not available or cannot be used, the only possibility is to verify the generated machine code or some intermediate code whose semantics is guaranteed to be preserved by the compiler back-end. \item Even though the used floating-point formats are implementation-defined aspects of, say, C and \Cplusplus\footnote{This is not relevant if one analyzes machine or sufficiently low-level intermediate code.} the wide adoption of the IEEE~754 standard for binary floating-point arithmetic \cite{IEEE-754-2008} has improved things considerably. \item The IEEE~754 standard does provide some strong guarantees, e.g., that the results of individual additions, subtractions, multiplications, divisions and square roots are correctly rounded, that is, it is \emph{as if} the results were computed in the reals and then rounded as per the rounding mode in effect.
+But it does not provide guarantees on the results of other operations and on other aspects, such as, e.g., when the underflow exception is signaled~\cite{CuytKVV02}.\footnote{The indeterminacy described in \cite{CuytKVV02} is present also in the 2008 edition of IEEE~754 \cite{IEEE-754-2008}.} \item A pragmatic, yet effective approach to support formal reasoning on commonly used implementation of mathematical functions has been recently proposed in \cite{BagnaraCGB21}.
+The proposed techniques exploit the fact that the floating-point implementation of mathematical functions preserve, not completely but to a great extent, the piecewise monotonicity nature of the approximated functions over the reals. \item A static analysis for detecting floating-point exceptions based on abstract interpretation has been presented in \cite{Mine04}.
+A few attempts at this task have been made using other techniques \cite{BarrVLS13,WuLZ17} but, as we argue in Sections~\ref{sec:related-work} and \ref{sec:experimental-evaluation}, they present precision and soundness issues. \item Most verification approaches in the literature assume the round-to-nearest rounding mode \cite{BotellaGM06}, or over-approximate by always considering worst-case rounding modes \cite{Mine04}.
+Analyses based on SMT solvers \cite{BrainTRW15} can treat each rounding mode precisely, but only if the rounding mode in use is known exactly.
+As we show in Section~\ref{sec:experimental-evaluation}, some SMT solvers also suffer from soundness issues. \end{enumerate}